ethereum-oasis-op/baseline-website-v2/content/en/blog/digital-crossroads.md

 description: Digital business is rapidly approaching a crossroads, the Baseline Protocol is here to help.
 title: Digital Business at a Crossroads
 blurb: “”
+categories: ["Technical", "Research", "Outreach", "Enterprise"]
 ---

 # Digital Business at a Crossroads

 Digital business is rapidly approaching a crossroads.

 On the one hand,